 The Greehey Children’s Cancer Research Institute (Greehey CCRI), is soliciting proposals for pilot project awards.
-The primary goal of this program is to support early-stage collaborative basic and translational studies that will lead to increased interdisciplinary research likely to be incorporated into an NIH Program Project (PO1) focused on sarcomas in children, adolescents and young adults (AYA).
-The program is supported through Greehey CCRI institutional funds.
+The primary goal of this program is to support early-stage collaborative basic and translational studies that will lead to increased interdisciplinary research likely to compete successfully for national grant support and ultimately to develop new drugs targeted to oncogenic ‘drivers’ of pediatric cancer.
+The program is supported through GCCRI institutional funds.

 Greehey CCRI Program

-Applicants must hold faculty appointments or equivalent research level positions at non-academic institutions at The University of Texas Health Science Center at San Antonio (UTHSCSA), The University of Texas at San Antonio (UTSA), UT College of Pharmacy-SA, Texas Biomedical Research Institute, or University Health System
+Applicants must hold faculty appointments or equivalent research level positions at non-academic institutions at UT Health San Antonio (UTHSA), The University of Texas at San Antonio (UTSA), UT College of Pharmacy-SA, Texas Biomedical Research Institute, or University Health System

-Only collaborative applications that link biologic studies relevant to pediatric/AYA sarcoma with approaches to elucidating the biology and improving therapy will be considered within the focus of this RFA.
-Previous pilot project award recipients may apply again, but the new application must be a distinct project or a substantial departure, not a simple extension of the previously funded project.
+Only collaborative applications that link biologic studies relevant to pediatric cancer with approaches to drug discovery and development will be considered within the focus of this RFA.
+The focus can include basic discovery, target identification, synthetic lethal interactions, and developmental approaches to formulation or novel combinatorial approaches to improve therapy.
+Previous pilot project award recipients may apply, but the new application must be a distinct project or a substantial departure, not a simple extension of the previously funded project.
 Pilot awards target especially junior faculty with potential for career development; however, senior faculty are eligible if the project is a novel departure from currently funded programs.

 Applicants need not be directly affiliated with the Greehey CCRI, but must have a Greehey CCRI faculty member as the collaborator.
-The relevance of the project to pediatric/AYA sarcoma must be clearly defined within the proposal.
+The relevance of the project to children’s cancer must be clearly defined within the proposal.

 Submission, terms, and conditions